*one is a yoga pose, the other is a fried burrito

 - known as yoga for the physical body.
 In Sanskrit, “Ha” represents sun and “tha” represents moon.
 Hatha is the basic style of yoga that forms the basis for most styles of yoga, often used to describe slower-paced classes with no flow to them.

-- Learn more: Hatha yoga explained
+- Learn more: What is Hatha Yoga?

 - a word, sound or phrase repeated either out loud (chanting) or in the mind - said to increase concentration while meditating.